lbnl-science-it/scienceit-docs/docs/kubernetes/access-and-login.md

     The Berkelium cluster and this documentation are actively being worked on.
 Details on this page may change without notice.
 If something does not work as described, please contact us at <a href="mailto:scienceit@lbl.gov">scienceit@lbl.gov</a>.

-Once your account is created, follow the steps below to access Berkelium.

 Access to Berkelium is managed through [OpenID Connect (OIDC)](https://openid.net/developers/how-connect-works/).
 Instead of a long-lived credential, you download a `kubeconfig` file for the cluster, and `kubectl` authenticates you through your browser the first time you run a command.
 The resulting access token is stored in your local keychain, so you only sign in occasionally.

 ## 1. Download the kubeconfig file